atenhune/push_swap/README.md

 - First part:
   - `Push_swap` starts by pushing top two numbers from `a` to `b` no matter what they are.
 Reason for this is that two numbers are always *sorted*.
-What *sorted* means in this concept is that numbers can be ordered by only rotating the stack no matter how many numbers are in the stack.
+What *sorted* means in this context is that numbers can be ordered by only rotating the stack no matter how many numbers are in the stack.
   - Now we can start to calculate which number on `stack a` can we get to `stack b` using the least amount of operations.
   In case of the number after we have done the first two `pb` operations only possible places are *on top* the stack or *between* the two numbers on
   `stack b`.